My First 5 Weeks

 Step 2 of the 7-step program is very easy.
 It can last from seven days to three weeks depending on your progress.
 It is important to stay on step 2 until you feel ready to move on to step 3, and you must be patient.

 Part of the program involves frequent shoulder rubs or massages.
 It really helps to have someone do this for you.
 I didn’t, so I did it myself.
-For the massage I used Bio Oil which I got at CVS, but regular massage oil will do.
+For the massage I used inexpensive Jojoba Oil from Trader Joe’s, but any massage oil will do.

-During this step of your rotator cuff injury treatment, a topical anti-inflammatory cream is recommended, but it’s not essential.
-I used the homeopathic one suggested by Brad in his 7-step progam.
-It arrived on day five, but I made noticeable progress without it: a lump that had developed in my bicep after my injury got significantly smaller during week 1.
+During this step of your rotator cuff injury treatment, a topical anti-inflammatory and pain-relief cream is recommended.
+I used this homeopathic one suggested by Brad in his 7-step program.

 In addition to starting the program, I also researched foods that are natural anti-inflammatories.
 Click here to read how I used ginger and turmeric to reduce inflammation.